Peacock: 10 Amazing Facts of a Unique Bird

 Domesticated Species

-Black wings: this change all the characteristics of physics and the colour of blue, except that the wing feathers are black with a mixed green umbrella.
-Peacocks also train a more bronze appearance.
+Black wings: This changes all the characteristics of physics and the colour blue, except that the wing feathers are black with a mixed green umbrella.
+These birds also train a more bronze appearance.
 Records indicate that this change began in 1823 in Europe.
-The black is indeed born, and the black bears his shoulder when the black offspring reproduce with the black.
+The black is indeed born, and the black bears his shoulder when the black offspring reproduces with the black.

 Spotted with black: It is scattered in colours and mixes white, black, blue and green so that 25% white, 50% black, and 25% blue.